Finding Your Purpose

 “Take delight in the Lord, and He will give you the desires of your heart.”
 Psalm 37:4 NIV

 As I mentioned in previous post, I am passionate about helping others and I don’t mind being a listening ear and/or buying groceries for someone who is in need.
 And, I tell people all the time God made me to be a cheerful giver and I enjoy being a blessing to others.
 God knows our hearts and our desire to give to others comes from the Lord (Philippians 2:13).
 In addition, “each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver” (2 Corinthians 9:7 NIV).
 For some time, I have always had a desire on my heart to be a social change leader but I didn’t know how I was going to do this while working for an employer.
 Throughout the years, this desire has remained on my heart and it began in 2003.
 While this desire was on my heart, I continued to assist friends, family, and co-workers with the right resources and information that they needed.
-When I started to look into obtaining a degree in the Social Work field, that’s when so many other things came up to distract me.
+When I started to look into obtaining a certificate in Christian Counseling or degree in the Social Work field, that’s when so many other things came up to distract me.
 Of course, those distractions and darts were sent by the enemy himself.
 That is why it’s important to put on the full armor of God daily.
 Even tough the devil sets up traps to try and stop God’s plan for our lives—it never prevails.

 “For God is working in you, giving you the desire and the power to do what pleases Him.”
 (Philippians 2:13 NLT)